Stop Calling Ecstasy-Related Deaths Overdoses

 Ecstasy fatalities grab a lot of attention, despite being one of the rarest types of drug deaths.
 The most recently available from the Center for Disease Control showed that 52,404 people in the US died of drug-related causes in 2015.
 Opioids (prescription and illicit) were the main driver, contributing to 33,091 of those deaths.
 While the CDC doesn't record ecstasy deaths, a 2009 study estimated about 50 occur a year.
 How drug deaths are reported on in the media—and in turn how they are discussed in common parlance—is often misleading and sensationalized, loaded with prejudice about drug users and perpetuating potentially dangerous urban legends.
 Even the term "overdose," when used to describe the fatal results of taking MDMA, is often imprecise.

-"The word overdose is misleading in a lot of situations, but particularly with MDMA," Henry Fisher, policy director at drug policy think tank VolteFace told THUMP.
-Fisher said the term is generally unhelpful when talking about deaths caused by illicit substances because an overdose is the ingestion of more than the recommended amount of a drug, and there aren't "doses" of illegal drugs, as such.
+"The word overdose is misleading in a lot of situations, but particularly with MDMA," Henry Fischer, policy director at drug policy think tank VolteFace told THUMP.
+Fischer said the term is generally unhelpful when talking about deaths caused by illicit substances because an overdose is the ingestion of more than the recommended amount of a drug, and there aren't "doses" of illegal drugs, as such.
 "If you've taken more than you should have to enjoy the effects, if you've had an unpleasant time, is that an overdose?"